 Harvard Business School

-1. Harvard Business School
+1. Harvard University

-Within 12 short months since assuming leadership of HBS last July 1, Nohria has racked up accomplishments that would have taken some B-school deans a decade or more.
-They include crafting and then communicating a new agenda for the school known as the five Is for innovation, intellectual ambition, internationalization, inclusion, and integration, pushing through significant changes to the MBA program against the concern by some that he was moving too fast, and raising millions of dollars in donations, including a $50 million gift from India’s Tata Group and its philanthropic interests.
-All of these moves build on the formidable reputation and clout of the so-called “West Point of Capitalism,” a business school that frankly is a university onto itself, with 33 separate buildings on 40 acres of property along the Charles River.
+Since assuming leadership of HBS on July 1, 2010, Nohria has racked up accomplishments that would have taken some B-school deans a decade or more to achieve–they include crafting and communicating a new agenda for the school known as “the five i’s” for innovation, intellectual ambition, internationalization, inclusion, and integration; pushing through significant changes to the MBA program against concerns by some that he was moving too fast; and raising millions of dollars in donations, including a $50 million gift from India’s Tata Group and its philanthropic interests.
+All of these moves build on the formidable reputation and clout of the so-called “West Point of Capitalism,” a business school that, frankly, is a university unto itself, with 33 separate buildings on 40 acres of property along the Charles River.

 Harvard’s case method curriculum is designed to prepare students for the challenges of leadership in the real world.
 Though case studies maintain their dominant role at Harvard, the school has introduced several major changes that mix up the traditional HBS formula for training leaders.
-MBA students now take turns to lead a group engaged in specific, assigned products.
-They are also sent to work for a week with one of more than 140 firms in 11 countries, ranging from a Brazilian maker of soap to a Chinese real estate management company.
-And they also are given eight weeks, and seed money of $3,000 each, to launch a small company.
-The most successful, as judged by a vote of their fellow students, will receive more funding.
+MBA students now take turns leading a group engaged in specific, assigned projects.
+They are also sent to work for a week with one of more than 140 firms in 11 countries, ranging from a Brazilian soap maker to a Chinese real estate management company.
+Groups are also given eight weeks and seed money of $3,000 each to launch a small company.
+The most successful, as judged by a vote of their fellow students, receives additional funding.

-These very ambitious changes–especially for an MBA program of the size and scope of Harvard’s–build on what has long been an engaging and proactive learning environment, where students develop the knowledge, skills, and confidence to face a variety of difficult decisions that they’ll encounter throughout their careers.
+These very ambitious changes–especially for an MBA program the size and scope of Harvard’s–build on what has long been an engaging and proactive learning environment, where students develop the knowledge, skills, and confidence to face a variety of difficult decisions they’ll encounter throughout their careers.